JimSchofield/wc-services/README.md

 # wc-services

-This package provides a system to provide services to all your wonderful web components, vanilla components, framework components, and more.
+This package provides a way to use services in all your wonderful web components, vanilla components, framework components, and more.

 This is a work in progress.
 There will be many breaking changes and API changes.

 ## Installation